Help Your College Grad Become an Investor

-Saving can be hard to do on a small salary, but it’s such an important skill to learn.
-Encourage your new graduate to open a savings account to stash away money for an apartment, a new car or some other goal—and as an incentive, make the initial deposit and offer to match a portion of their contributions.
+Saving can be hard to do on a small salary, but it’s an important skill to learn.
+Encourage your new graduate to open a savings account to stash away money for an apartment, a new car, or some other goal—and as an incentive, make the initial deposit and offer to match a portion of their contributions.

 2. Fund an IRA

-Help your new grad open a tax-advantaged individual retirement account (IRA) to help jumpstart retirement investing.
+Help your new grad open a tax-advantaged individual retirement account (IRA) to jumpstart retirement investing.
 IRAs can be effective savings tools, especially if your grad isn’t yet working for a company that offers a workplace retirement plan like a 401(k).